naver-ai/MetricMT/README.md

 ## Results

 We perform automatic and human evaluations to compare optimized models with the baselines.
 The experiments are conducted on German-English, Romanian-English, Russian-English and Japanese-English datasets.
-They are all to-English datasets as the pretraiend BLEURT is for English language.
+They are all to-English datasets as the pretrained BLEURT is for English language.

 The results are interesting.
-In three over four langiage pairs, we found BLEURT is significantly increased after optimizing it, however, this optimization hurts BLEU.
+In three over four language pairs, we found BLEURT is significantly increased after optimizing it, however, this optimization hurts BLEU.
 Here are the automatic scores:

 ![Automatic Evaluation](https://user-images.githubusercontent.com/73585370/114983594-c5dbd400-9ecb-11eb-9996-dbe40010f57f.png)